 The Yoto club is a subscription service that sends a few cards (usually 2-3) each month of content that has yet to be released to the Yoto store.
 They also send 2 activities, a postcard, a calendar, and a monthly art project.

 You can select between two age groups (an “older kids” and “younger kids” group).

 One of the best parts about the membership is it offers an additional 10% discount on everything in the Yoto store and you also receive a nice welcome package when you first join the club that includes a sticker sheet and two make your own cards.

-The Yoto club is only available in the UK at the moment but I can’t wait to see it in the US and Canada!
+The Yoto club is only available in the UK and US at the moment but I can’t wait to see it in Canada!